E3 STEM

 Science Olympiad: The Science Olympiad program is the premier team STEM competition in the nation, providing standards-based challenges to 6,300 teams at 425 tournaments in all 50 states.
 Talk to your science teachers about this program.

 HOSA Future Health Professionals: HOSA is a global student-led organization recognized by the U.S. Department of Education, Health and Human Services, and several federal and state agencies.
 HOSA’s mission is to empower HOSA-Future Health Professionals to become leaders in the global health community through education, collaboration, and experience.
-Main HOSA events: Fall Leadership Conference, MRC Camp, Mid-Winter Competition, Spring Leadership Conference (competition.
+Main HOSA events: Fall Leadership Conference, MRC Camp, Mid-Winter Competition, Spring Leadership Conference.
 Contact Mr. Lynch in B109 or through Schoology to learn more.

 ACE Mentor Program: The ACE Mentor Program is open to any high school student curious and driven to learn about a design and construction management career, from contracting and engineering to architecture and landscaping.
 The ACE team will be presented with a design challenge.
 Mentors will support them in creating a design and construction plan.
 The ACE season ends in a competition in March.
 ACE will begin at AVHS in October.
+Contact Mr. Lynch in B109 or through Schoology to learn more.

 Career Coaching